Wondering how to right click on a Chromebook? Well, we’re gonna show you!

 Chrome OS enables “tap-to-click” by default.
 This means you don’t need to physically press down anywhere on the touchpad to click.

-The lower half of most Chromebook touchpads are still a pressable button, though.
-You get feedback, you hear a click, it feels natural.
+That said the lower half of most Chromebook touchpads is a ‘pressable’ button.
+You get feedback, hear a click, it feels natural, etc.

 Tap-to-click is used in Chrome OS to perform regular right click and middle click actions.